WE LIKE TO PLAY WITH OUR FOOD

 We make it up fresh as we go.

 PASTRIES ARE BAKED FRESH DAILY.
 STOP IN TO SEE WHAT STRUCK OUR FANCY TODAY.

 With a Side of Spirits

-OUR MENU CHANGES OFTEN, BASED ON SEASON, INGREDIENT + INCLINATION.
+OUR MENU CHANGES OFTEN, BASED ON SEASON, INGREDIENT + WHIMSY.

 with coffee or spirits (brunch)